-There has been no case of Japan becoming a respondent country in investment treaty arbitration.
+Japan has not been a respondent country in any investment treaty arbitration.

 Provisions hindering enforcement

 31 Give details of any domestic legal provisions that may hinder the enforcement of awards against the state within its territory.

 As the New York Convention has a direct effect in Japan, parties can simply follow the procedural requirements stated in the New York Convention.
 As required in the New York Convention, parties must prepare a Japanese translation of the award if it is written in a foreign language.